MicrosoftDocs/EMDocs/contributor-guide/git-commands-for-master.md

 13. If you are an employee working in the private repository, the changes you submit are automatically staged and a staging link is written to the pull request.
 Please review your staged content and sign off in the pull request comments by adding the **#sign-off** comment.
 This indicates the changes are ready to be pushed live.
 If you don't want the pull request to be accepted - if you are just staging the changes - add the **#hold-off** note to the pull request.

-14. The pull request acceptor reviews your pull request, provides feedback, and/or accepts your pull request.
+14. The pull request recipient reviews your pull request, provides feedback, and/or accepts your pull request.

 15. Optionally verify your published article or changes at